AlexShkarin/pyLabLib/docs/devices/cameras_basics.rst

     >> attr.min  # now the minimal possible exposure is smaller 7.795e-05

-If the documentation is not available (as is the case for, e.g., some IMAQdx cameras), the best way to learn about the attributes is to using the native software (whenever available) to modify camera settings and then checking how the attributes change.
+If the documentation is not available (as is the case for, e.g., some IMAQdx cameras), the best way to learn about the attributes is to use the native software (whenever available) to modify camera settings and then check how the attributes change.
 Besides that, it is always useful to check attribute description (available for IMAQdx parameter), their range, and the available values for enum attributes.

 Trigger setup